QMuffinBoy/solid-waffle/README.md

 # Dark MessageBox
 Use this custom MessageBox for your project.
 Just do whatever you want with it.
 Please don't sue me.
+This project was made in C#.

 <h3>Requirements</h3>
 - Visual Studio 2019 or later